 The world of computing and computer hardware is a fast and ever-evolving market.
-The latest trends released seemingly just the other day may be outdated and obsolete after only a few years as the market continues to leap frog off the latest advancements and inventions, continually developing new products and models.
-According to Statista's IT Market Model
+The latest trends released just the other day may be redundant after only a few years as the market continues to innovate and excite.
+The tech hardware industry includes computer hardware and technology, peripheral devices, infrastructure, and semiconductors.

 Along the tech hardware value chain are several globally recognized players, including Apple, Dell, IBM, and Intel.
 However, competition is stiff, with tech firms across the world investing heavily in research and development in order to maintain their lead in the market and continue to develop innovative products and services.
 As a result, many of the leading companies in the hardware industry are among the world’s largest and richest companies.

 Disruptions to supply chains, impacts on the workforce, and demands brought about by the transition to a new way of life have resulted in businesses along the entire electronics value chain having to evaluate and modify their operations.
 The global economic crisis has exacerbated problems within the tech hardware industry, with device spending expected to fall for the second year in a row in 2023 as buyers lengthen refresh cycles – a trend that is expected to last until 2024.

 Following strong growth through the pandemic as consumers and enterprises purchased new devices, global PC shipments fell by over 15 percent in 2022.
 A decline of 30 percent was recorded in the first quarter of 2023 – one of the sharpest declines on record and attributed to the slowdown in the global economy.
 To counter this, PC vendors are expected to focus on software and service provision upgrades while the market recovers, including PC as a service (PCaaS) offerings to mitigate costs.